razvr72-max/fortnite-builds-archive/README.md

-Hello, Welcome to Llamaqwerty fork, Which is one of top 3 largest build archives, with many added builds (Lost, Unavailable, and Manifestable builds have been added), visit my [website](https://fn-archive.vercel.app) that has the same builds but no lost, unavailable, or manifestables there and overall looks cleaner
+Hello, Welcome to Llamaqwerty fork, Which is one of top 3 largest build archives, with many added builds (Lost, Unavailable, and Manifestable builds have been added), visit my [website](https://fn-archive.vercel.app) that has the same builds but no lost, unavailable, or manifestables there and overall looks cleaner, and if for some reason you dont like it either just go here https://builds.fnbuilds.site i'll just be adding lost builds there and some recent ones as well like (it kinda looks liek fn-repressoh website but looks slightly better)

 For UEFN Builds head over to https://github.com/Helix-Dev-Q/UEFN-Archive for them